 This is the year of the metal (white) tiger.
 Although we are afraid of the tiger we are in a friendly relationship with the tiger.
 Let us all imitate the tiger: strong, shrewed, with sharp teeth, and yet fled the persimmons, smoked the long pipe and enjoyed his leisure.
 Let us be like the tiger, hide the claws and be a friend to travelers.

 We are too sensitive.
 Even with a very small commotion, we are quick to get nervous.
-A well bred and reserved person , doesn't lose his cool , is considered to be a person with dignity.
+A well bred and reserved person , who doesn't lose his cool , is considered a person with dignity.
 When the country is is in turmoil let us keep our presence of mind, take all in stride, learning from the tiger.

 Looking over the words of the editorial it was easy to see that he is addressing a populace that understands his allusions.
 It was one culture; they all knew the proverbs, the folklore, and knew what resonates within their hearts.
 This is changing.
 There is a sadness in seeing this change, but it is a globalization that can't be stopped.
 One can see the vanishing of a way of life as the country because more multicultural with the passing of the years.
 A Happy New Year.